The MIC (Military Industrial Complex) Money-Go-Round

-Well, it’s because an imaginary ‘enemy’ has appeared, which ‘threatens our way of life’, threatens ‘our values’. (which is to say, the imperialist, colonialist, ‘robber baron scumbag way’.
+Well, it’s because an imaginary ‘enemy’ has appeared, which ‘threatens our way of life’, threatens ‘our values’. (‘way of life’, which is to say, the imperialist, colonialist, ‘robber baron scumbag way of life’).

 One can’t help wondering if American citizens, UK citizens, are asking themselves.. and their government: “Why the heck are we pouring billions into weapons, supplying weapons to the Saud regime to kill civilians in Yemen, giving billions to Israel, (so they can buy more MIC weapons), and only piddling little handouts to the people of the not-so-United States of America and not-so-united kingdom, many of whom are in need of help?

 Why aren’t we investing all this taxpayer money back into our country’s infrastructure to build a better place for people to live?”